What is a 1031 Exchange?

 - Exchange Analysis

 They brought these objectives to a 1031 Exchange Partner to analyze their properties, associated tax liability, and strategic options.
-Their preference was to continue investing in real estate, an asset class they were comfortable with and her served them well for decades.
+Their preference was to continue investing in real estate, an asset class they were comfortable with and has served them well for decades.
 As a result of the analysis, it was clear that utilizing a 1031 Exchange would allow them to defer the tax liability resulting from the sales including capital gains tax, depreciation recapture, and Net Investment Income Tax while allowing them to reposition their investment into real estate that would better serve their financial and lifestyle objectives.

 Establish Your Exchange Team